DongyeopOh/Sweeter/README.md

 I'm gonna add to Chat function through the Socket.io.

-See you next version, bye.
+See you next version, Thank you.